 - The big day starts at when the news is revealed

 That’s right, don’t leave it to the last minute to find out what is happening, how the baby is developing, and what your partner is going through – get involved, get curious and educate yourself – you are responsible for the guidance and development of this little one – be the role model you need to be, even before they arrive.
+Remember, you’re responsible for supporting your partner throughout the entire pregnancy.

-2. Game Day Plan
+2. Game day plan

 Having a birth plan will give clarity and understanding on what you and your partner want in a birth.
 Don’t leave this up to your partner, because it is your role to ensure it’s followed to the best of its ability.
 Some antenatal classes help you map out these plans, like the one my wife teaches, called Calmbirth.
 It is your role to work with the midwives or obstetricians to bring this plan to life.